Skip to content

 Practice Management – 2 weeks (PTHA)

-OMM Sports Medicine – 4 weeks (PTHA, Multicare Orthopedics and Sports Medicine)
+OMM Sports Medicine/OMT – 4 weeks (PTHA, Multicare Orthopedics and Sports Medicine)

 Night Float – 2 weeks + 4 weekends (Tacoma General Hospital)